babydreamsy94/STREAM-SUITE/README.md

 ### Is Linux supported?

 The verified release target is Streamer.bot v1.0.7 on Windows.
-Linux compatibility-layer setups are outside the guaranteed configuration for Stream Suite 4.0.
+Linux compatibility-layer setups are outside the guaranteed configuration for StreamFolk 4.0.

-### Is Version 4.0 really the final version?

-Version 4.0 is the final planned public feature release.
-Necessary documentation or compatibility corrections may still be published when appropriate.

 ---